rualthan/rualthan.github.io/_posts/2025-11-26-terraform.md

 ### Locals
 Locals are like variables but meant to be used only within a module.
 Recall what is a module?

 Say you are going to assign the port 80 multiple times, you can use locals to avoid repetition.
-It's not hard to type 80, may be even easier but if you have to change it, it would be nice to do it only once.
+It's not hard to type 80, may be even easier but if you have to change it, it wouldn't be fun to change it in 10 places.

 To declare a local, note "locals":